Berkeley-CS61B/website-sp24/projects/proj0/index.md

 The right-hand side is now the isolated error message for this test.
 The top line has a useful
 message: `"Board is full of empty space"` followed by a `String` representation of the board.
 You'll see that it's clearly empty, yet our `emptySpaceExists` method is returning `false` and causing this test to fail.
 The javadoc comment at the top of the code for the test also has some useful information in case you're failing a test.
+You can click on the text underlined in blue to see the contents of the test.

 ## Task 2: Max Tile Exists